 - Add some new plants to pots or hanging baskets to help accent your property.

-Power washing is important to liven up the exterior finishes of your home.
-As we all know, we live in a very humid climate and with the humidity comes the mildew and mold.
+Power washing is an important maintenance step that will brighten the exterior your home and protect your painted siding and trim.
+We live in a humid climate and with the humidity comes mildew and mold that looks dirty and can damage paint.
 Below are a few tips for power washing:

-- Always fog or pre-soak the surface with a detergent, degreaser, or chemical pre-soak.
+- Always fog or pre-soak the surface with a detergent, degreaser or a chemical pre-soak.

 - Hot water is a better solvent than cold water.

 - Always rinse detergent off the surface before it dries.